kashw2/My-Brain/Information Communication Technology/Networking/OSI Model.md

 ### 4. Transport Layer

 The **Transport Layer** implements various lower level transport protocols such as TCP and UDP.
-It is responsible the transport of data via **Segments** from a source to an application on the host.
+It is responsible the transport of data via **Segments** from a source to an application on the host via an address and a port.

 This layer is where the **Segment** exists